olahol/reactpack/README.md

-    -p, --port <port>  port for dev server (default is 8000) --standard         force standard linting (do not look for eslint config) --clean            delete everything in bundle path before building --no-source-map    don't output source maps for css and js --no-postcss       don't use postcss (autoprefixer and precss) --no-html          don't output an index.html
+    -p, --port <port>  port for dev server (default is 8000) --standard         force standard linting (do not look for eslint config) --clean            delete everything in bundle path before building --absolute-path    use absolute path for assets
+    --no-source-map    don't output source maps for css and js --no-postcss       don't use postcss (autoprefixer and precss) --no-html          don't output an index.html
     --no-extract       don't extract css into separate bundle --no-lint          turn off linting
-    --no-env           don't try and load .env.js file
+    --no-env           don't try and load .env.js file --no-inject        don't inject bundles into index.html
 ```

 ## Tested on